iovar/example-form/README.md

-Example Form with WebComponents
+Example Form
 ==========

-Testing forms with custom elements, in particular testing how custom form inputs work in this case
+Testing some aspects of using vanilla forms, or with custom elements

 Test [here](https://iovar.github.io/example-form/)